aixeshunter/gluster_exporter/README.md

 - mjtrangoni

 ## Glusterd service run in external
-If the glusterd.service is running in external host not in docker, we can use `servicemonitor`-`service`-`endpoints` to get its metrics.
+If the glusterd.service is running in external host not in docker, we can use `servicemonitor` -> `service` -> `endpoints` method to get its metrics.

 * yaml files look at [external glusterfs service monitor](external_service/)